Dhruv Tara – Samay Sadi Se Pare

 Dhruv Tara – Samay Sadi Se Pare is an Indian Sci-fi Fantasy Romantic Drama television series that aired from 27 February 2023 to 10 August 2024 on Sony SAB.
-Produced by Shashi Mittal and Sumeet Mittal under Shashi Sumeet Productions, it starred Ishaan Dhawan and Riya Sharma.
+Produced by Shashi Mittal and Sumeet Mittal under Shashi Sumeet Productions, it starred Ishhan Dhawan and Riya Sharma.

 Plot

 Tarapriya, a princess of 17th century time travels to 21st century to find cure for her brother's brain clot and she cross path with Dr. Dhruv.
 After struggling a lot, she finally becomes successful to convince Dhruv to help her.
 Meanwhile, Dhruv and Tara fakes their marriage on Preeti's request and Dhruv develops feelings for Tara.
 Later, they overcomes all the hurdles created by Tarun and time travels to 17th century.

 After reaching Vallabhghar, Dhruv successfully completes Mahaveer's operation with the help of Tara amidst all the hurdles created by Samrat.
 Afterwards, Dhruv confesses his love for Tara and she reciprocates.
 Although Samrat creates problems for them but eventually they exposes him and Udaybhan announces their marriage.

 As a result, Dhruv and Tara gets cursed by the time portal.
 Because of which, Dhruv's existence from 21st century gets erased and Tara's father gets killed by Samrat.
 Then Dhruv is accused of Udaybhan's murder and he gets death penalty but Anusiya saves him.
 Meanwhile, Lord Krishna appears as Ranchod to guide Dhruv and Tara.
 Dhruv leaves for 21st century on his suggestion.